brianleroux/quick-vim/README.md

 # quick-vim

-portable text exiting for js devs
+Portable text exiting for JS devs.

 ## the problem

-for years I found myself trying to make THE ULTIMATE VIM CONFIGURATION. when software tries to be perfect in all situations it usually just ends up generally sucking at most of them. instead of trying to make vim a clumsy "does it all" ide quick-vim strives to make vim a lightweight, simple, portable and easily repeatable text editor.
+For years I've found myself trying to make THE ULTIMATE VIM CONFIGURATION.
+When software tries to be perfect in all situations it usually just ends up generally sucking at most of them.
+Instead of trying to make vim a clumsy "does it all" IDE `quick-vim` strives to make vim a lightweight, simple, portable and easily repeatable text editor.

 ## solution

+- three use cases: install, upgrade, and uninstall
 - bash and git are the only deps
 - no goofy gui tty business; this a vimrc for a vim that lives in a shell
 - pathogen for managing deps
-- three use cases: install, upgrade, and uninstall
 - bundles are limited to the simple stuff and not relearning things your shell does better: like git
 - no weird bundles that require re-compilation of vim or outside scripting languages
 - bundle config is in a plain text file stored in the root of this directory

 ## the bundles for me

-this is a portable text editor for doing js dev on the run, in a shell, probably on a temporary machine, possibly drunk. for such cases this is all I've found I need to get the job done:
+This is a portable text editor for doing JS dev on the run, in a shell, probably on a temporary machine, possibly drunk.

+For such cases this is all I've found I need to get the job done:

 - https://github.com/scrooloose/nerdtree.git
 - https://github.com/pangloss/vim-javascript.git